-What we say and how we say it is powerful and has the ability to move people to make them think, feel and/or act, potentially creating a movement for change.
-Think about a topic that is important to you, possibly something you want people to start or stop doing.
+What we say and how we say it is powerful and has the ability to move people-to make them think, feel and/or act, potentially creating a movement for change.
+Think about a topic that is important to you, possibly something you want people to do or stop doing.

-Create a report or presentation on the topic, sequencing your ideas logically in a way that flows, making sure you have appropriate facts and relevant, descriptive details to support your main ideas.
+Create a report or presentation on it - sequencing your ideas logically in a way that flows, making sure you have appropriate facts and relevant, descriptive details to support your main ideas.

-Practice presenting your report in a way that moves your intended audience by considering your voice level, tone, body language and eye contact to get your intended message across and hopefully, move them to learn, think and act.
+Practice presenting your report in a way that moves your intended audience.
+Remember to connect with your audience by considering your voice level, tone, body language and eye contact to get your intended message across and hopefully, move them to learn, think and act on it.

-In Understanding the Changing Planet: Strategic Directions for the Geographical Sciences, the author states, "Without the movement of goods, people, and ideas, cities falter, economies wane and societies wither."
+In Understanding the Changing Planet: Strategic Directions for the Geographical Sciences, the author states, "Without the movement of goods people and ideas cities falter, economies wane and societies wither."